Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Implementation and Experimental Properties

+The DGPs parallel the specifications labelled as (i)-(ii) in our earlier power analysis.
+The number of predictors is set at $p=100$ throughout.
+The specific parameterisations are: (i) $(\beta_{an},\beta_{bn})=(0.634, 1.269)$, $x_{at}=x_{1t}$, $x_{bt}=x_{2t}$, (ii-a) $(\beta_{cn},\beta_{dn})=(0.075,0.121)$, $x_{ct}=x_{51,t}$, $x_{dt}=x_{52,t}$, (ii-b) $(\beta_{cn},\beta_{dn})=(0.106,0.151)$, $x_{ct}=x_{51,t}$, $x_{dt}=x_{52,t}$.
+We implement the above experiments across samples of size $n=100$ and $n=200$.
+In DGP(i) the active predictors are $j_{0}\in \{1,2\}$.
+In DGPs (ii-a) and (ii-b) we have $j_{0}\in \{51,52\}$.
+Results are collected in Table 3 which displays relevant correct decision frequencies.
 An important primary observation we can make is the similarity of outcomes across the different sample split locations (i.e., choices for $\mu_{0}$) whose choice clearly does not matter much.
 For DGP (i) our estimator picks up $j_{0}=2$ in excess of 99\% of the times even under $(n=100,p=100)$.
 The preference for $j_{0}=2$ over $j_{0}=1$ which is also included as an active predictor is due to the much larger slope associated with $x_{2t}$ combined with the fact that these predictors have the same variance.
-For DGP (ii-a) which is driven by the two active predictors $x_{51,t}$ and $x_{52,t}$ we note that the bulk of $\hat{j}_{n}^{d}$'s decision frequencies converge towards $x_{52,t}$ (e.g., about 86\% under $n=500$).
+For DGP (ii-a) which is driven by the two active predictors $x_{51,t}$ and $x_{52,t}$ we note that the bulk of $\hat{j}_{n}^{d}$'s decision frequencies converge towards $x_{52,t}$ (e.g., about 70\% under $n=200$).
 This can again be explained by the fact that $x_{52,t}$ has a stronger signal due to its larger slope parameter.
 Similar outcomes also characterise DGP (ii-b).